gabmagrani/gabmagrani/README.md

-- 👋 Hi, I’m Gabriela Magrani
+## 👋 Hi, I'm Gabriela

-- 👀 I’m interested in everything about Tech
-- 🌱 I’m currently learning JS and VueJs
+Product Designer who combines a frontend background (HTML, CSS, JS) with design to build better products.

+**What I'm focused on right now**
+- 🧩 Design systems as AI-readable infrastructure
+- 🔗 Closing the gap between design handoff and shipped code
+- 🛠️ Tooling that lets designers and engineers speak the same language

 <!---
 gabmagrani/gabmagrani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.